Skip to content

 We're reviewing some areas of our governance to make sure we are meeting the needs of our growing and diverse membership.
 By doing this, we can support an evolving occupational safety and health profession.

-The reviews are looking at:
+The reviews looked at:

 • the future of Council and the Presidential team